-On August 1, I noted that for me it was the start of the 2010 state fair afghan season, and I blogged about my progress on this year’s project.
+On August 1, I noted that for me it was the start of the 2010 state fair afghan season, and I blogged about my progress on this year’s project; I was, at that moment unable to look three days into the future and see what crochet disaster might await me.

 Then yesterday, I came across a schematic I had been working on that included more color.
 In the light of day and from a distance of 3 feet, it looked better to me than it had the night I had labored over the grid, coloring in circles and squares in an attempt to approximate what would happen when I worked with yarn.